Robert A. Winn: Research and career

-Winn joined the faculty at the University of Colorado Health Sciences Center, where he held various positions including Associate Dean.
+Winn joined the faculty at the University of Colorado Health Sciences Center, where he held positions including associate dean.
 He researched cellular mechanisms that drive the development of lung cancer, and looked for the development of new diagnostic strategies.
 He campaigned to improve access to high-quality, low-density CT scans amongst underserved populations.
-He moved to the University of Illinois Hospital & Health Sciences System and in 2015 was appointed Director of the University of Illinois Cancer Centre.
+He moved to the University of Illinois Hospital & Health Sciences System and in 2015 was appointed Director of the University of Illinois Cancer Center.

-In 2019, Winn was appointed Director of the Virginia Commonwealth University Cancer Center.
-At the time, he was the only African-American to serve as director of a National Cancer Institute cancer center.
+In 2019, Winn was appointed director of the Virginia Commonwealth University Cancer Center.
+At the time, he was the only African-American to be director of a National Cancer Institute cancer center.
 Alongside his research, Winn is committed to improving equity and inclusion in oncology.
 He has looked to improve trust amongst people who have previously been disenfranchised by their interactions with the medical sector.
 During the COVID-19 pandemic, Winn established "Facts & Faith Fridays", a conversation series that provided a forum for discussion between faith leaders, scientists and community members.

+In 2026, Winn was appointed Cancer Center Director at Fox Chase Cancer Center and Professor in the Cancer Prevention and Control Program.
+He is also Senior Associate Dean for Cancer Research Innovation and Professor in the Department of Cancer and Cellular Biology at the Lewis Katz School of Medicine of Temple University.

-In partnership with Bristol Myers Squibb, Winn established a $100 million Clinical Trials Award Program, which aims to increase diversity in clinical trials.
-The program supports physicians to engage historically marginalized communities and provides medical students with a 6-week summer 'externship' on community-based clinical research placements.
+In partnership with Bristol Myers Squibb Foundation, an independent charitable organization, Winn established a $100 million nonprofit, a workforce development award program for clinical researchers and medical students that aims to increase participation in clinical trials among underrepresented communities.
+The Robert A. Winn Excellence in Clinical Trials Awards Program trains physician-investigators to more engage communities in research and allows medical students from all backgrounds to explore clinical research careers.

-Winn is president elect of the Association of American Cancer Institutes, and serves on the Board of the American Cancer Society and LUNGevity.
+Winn is president elect of the Association of American Cancer Institutes, and is on the board of the American Cancer Society and LUNGevity.